alaricli/insight/README.md

 #Download Sample Dataset

 To use the project effectively, you'll need a sample dataset.
-Download it [Link here](https://github.com/ubccpsc/310/raw/main/resources/archives/pair.zip):
+Download it [here](https://github.com/ubccpsc/310/raw/main/resources/archives/pair.zip):

 #Input Dataset Using Postman